Learn

 The best timing for a raise request is during annual reviews, after completing a major project, after taking on significant new responsibilities, or when you have a competing offer.
 Avoid asking during company layoffs, budget cuts, or immediately after missing a major deadline.

-Anchoring is the most powerful tool in salary negotiation.
-The first number mentioned in a negotiation sets the anchor; and all subsequent discussion revolves around it.
+Anchoring is one of the main dynamics in salary negotiation.
+The first number mentioned in a negotiation sets the anchor, and all subsequent discussion revolves around it.
 If the employer anchors at $90,000, you're now negotiating down from their number.
 If you anchor at $115,000, they're negotiating down from yours.

 When possible, let the employer give the first number (their offer).
 Then counter higher.
 If you must go first, anchor above your target.
 If you want $105,000, ask for $115,000-120,000.
 You can always come down; you can never go up.